omunroe-com/books-2/restructuredtext/restructuredtext.rst

    `reStructuredText`_ (reST) is primarily used in Python community for writing technical documentation, both Python docstrings and standalone documents.

-   Unlike `Markdown`_, reST covers officially many advanced markups, for example metadata, automatic table of contents, tables and semantic text.
+   Unlike `Markdown`_, reST covers officially many advanced markup, for example metadata, automatic table of contents, tables and semantic text.
 It has also a standardized way for writing custom extensions.

    reST is commonly used with `Sphinx`_, which is a documentation generator originally developed for the official `Python documentation`_, but now it is